Community Standards, Policies, and Procedures

-Violations of these standards by students are responded to by designated staff members in the Division of Student Affairs through the student conduct process.
+Violations of community standards by students are responded to by designated staff members in the Division of Student Affairs through the student conduct process.
 The following forums exist for formal resolution of violations:

-- Mediation with a university community standards adjudicator
+- Administrative Resolution Meeting with a university adjudicator

 - University Disciplinary Committee (UDC)

-For incidents that pose immediate concerns for the safety and welfare of the campus community, during the pendency of university disciplinary proceedings, the dean of students or associate vice president of student affairs for community life or designee may take summary action or implement interim measures that limit a student's ability to be present on campus, engage in coursework, and/or interact with specific members of the university community until resolution is reached.
+For incidents that pose immediate concerns for the safety and welfare of the campus community, during the pendency of university student conduct proceedings, the dean of students or associate vice president of student affairs for community life or designee may take summary action or implement interim measures that limit a student's ability to be present on campus, engage in coursework, and/or interact with specific members of the university community until resolution is reached.

-Additionally, the dean of student affairs may direct that a degree not be certified by the university registrar and therefore not awarded pending the resolution of university student conduct proceedings, including completion of all outcomes.
+Additionally, the dean of students or designee may direct that a degree not be certified by the university registrar and therefore not awarded pending the resolution of university student conduct proceedings, including completion of all outcomes.

-The university community standards process may not be used for the adjudication of cases involving the relationships between two students except as such cases involve violations of community standards that make the university a party to them.
+The university student conduct process may not be used for the adjudication of cases involving the relationships between two students except as such cases involve violations of community standards that make the university a party to them.

 Review After a Conviction of a Crime

 The university may review the case when a student has been convicted in public court of the following serious crimes in circumstances that constitute a potential threat against the university's ability to function in whole or in part.
-The review will be conducted utilizing the university's student conduct process, and may entail the need to determine whether the student's presence at the university will endanger the university community:
+The review will be conducted utilizing the university's student conduct process, and may entail the need to determine whether the student's presence at the university will endanger the university community.

 - Murder or manslaughter